What are fixed assets and inventories

 The useful life of an intangible asset referred to in 2 § shall be deemed to amount to more than five years, unless a different time, with reasonable certainty can be established.
 If such a longer period of depreciation applied, it should be in a note submitted disclose that fact.
 The note, in this case also, the reason for the longer amortization period.

-Depreciation is recognized in profit.
+Depreciation shall be recognized in profit.
 Other accounts may be applied, if there are special circumstances and is consistent with 2 Chapter.
 2 and 3 §§.
 Create (2004:1173).

 Impairment of fixed assets

-5 § Has a fixed asset on the balance sheet date, a lower value than the value resulting from 3 § and 4 § first paragraph, access shall be written down to this lower value, if it can be assumed that the impairment is permanent.
+5 § Have a current asset on the balance sheet date a lower value than the value resulting from 3 § and 4 § first paragraph, access shall be written down to this lower value, if it can be assumed that the impairment is permanent.

-A financial asset may be impaired at the lower value of the asset has on the balance sheet date even if it can not be assumed that the impairment is permanent.
+A financial asset must be written down to the lower value of the asset at the balance sheet date, even if it can not be assumed that the decline in value is permanent.

 An impairment loss in the first or second paragraph shall be returned, if there are no longer grounds for the.

-Impairment losses and reversals in the first to third paragraphs shall be reported in.
+Impairment losses and reversals referred to in the first three paragraphs shall be recognized in profit.

 Revaluation of fixed assets

-§ 6 A limited company or an economic union assets that have a reliable and lasting value that substantially exceeds the book value of 3 §, 4 § first paragraph, 5 § first to third paragraphs and 12 § can be printed up to this value.
+6 § A limited company or an economic union plant that has a reliable and lasting value that substantially exceeds the book value according to 3 §, 4 § first paragraph, 5 § first to third paragraphs and 12 § can be printed up to this value.
 Revaluation may be made only if the revaluation amount is used for transfer to a revaluation reserve or, in limited liability companies, to increase share capital through a bonus issue or rights issue.

-In connection with the write-ups must be in a note provided information about how the revaluation amount is treated for tax.
+In connection with the write-ups, it should be in the notes provided information about how the revaluation amount is treated for tax purposes.

-Depreciation and impairment of the asset has been revalued after the revaluation is calculated based on the revalued amount.
+Amortization and impairment of the asset that has been written up, after the revaluation is calculated based on the revalued amount.
 Create (2004:1173).

-7 § A limited company may take the revaluation reserve of time for
+7 § A corporation may take the revaluation reserve space for

 1. increase share capital through a bonus issue or rights issue,